leolanese/react-crud-firebase-gatsby/README.md

 ```

 #### Solution 1
-In case of this error, what we need is to install Babel and any other dependency requested (it could require few more depending on your SO system, configuration and setup):
+In case of this error, what we need is to install Babel and any other dependency requested:
 ```
 npm i --save @babel/compat-data
 ```